 PET imaging of inflammation and infection

 Inflammation is a protective response of living tissue toward injury, caused for example by microbial invasion (infection), trauma, or tumour.
 Tightly regulated inflammatory processes are also an intrinsic part of normal tissue remodelling and growth.
 During the inflammatory response the blood flow and capillary permeability are increased and leukocytes migrate from blood into the interstitial space and lymph in the affected tissue region.
 Acute inflammation is initiated by resident immune cells and platelets, which release inflammatory mediators such as histamine, heparin, and serotonin.
-Activated tissue macrophages and damaged cells release cytokines which attract and activate the leukocytes, and induce the expression of selectins and integrin ligands on endothelial cell surfaces and extracellular matrix.
+Activated tissue macrophages and damaged cells release cytokines which attract and activate the leukocytes, and induce the activation of VAP-1 and expression of selectins and integrin ligands on endothelial cell surfaces and in extracellular matrix.
 In chronic inflammation the extracellular matrix is degraded by matrix metalloproteases, but also healing processes such as angiogenesis take place at the same time.
 Activated immune cells may also induce local hypoxia and expression of hypoxia-inducible factors.

 The location of inflamed tissue can be found using PET imaging, which is sufficient in many clinical situations, but it would be useful to distinguish between inflammation caused by normal wound heeling and post-surgical infection, and between sterile and infectious loosening of joint replacements.
 At present the role of PET in the discrimination between infection and non-microbial inflammation, let alone identification of pathogens, is limited, but developing rapidly.

 Numerous techniques have been developed for labelling white blood cells (WBC) with isotopes for tracing the sites where WBCs accumulate.
 For SPECT imaging, lipophilic compounds [99mTc]HMPAO and [111In]oxyquinoline are used to label autologous leukocytes (Love & Pellegrino, 2004).
 For PET imaging, [18F]FDG-labelled white blood cells are the most studied (Pellegrino et al., 2005).
 [89Zr]oxinate4 could be used for long-term tracking of leukocytes (Charoenphun et al., 2015).
-Usually, though, white blood cells are labelled in vivo, by administering radiotracer that binds to targets that are abundant on white blood cells, such as TSPO, chemokine receptors, formyl peptide receptor, cellular adhesion molecules such as vascular adhesion protein 1, folate receptors, somatostatin receptors, and P2X7 receptors, or systems that are over-active in activated WBCs, such as cholinergic system, deoxyribonucleotide salvage pathway, and glycolysis.
+Usually, though, white blood cells are labelled in vivo, by administering radiopharmaceutical that binds to targets that are abundant on white blood cells, such as TSPO, chemokine receptors, formyl peptide receptor, cellular adhesion molecules such as vascular adhesion protein 1, folate receptors, CB2 receptors, somatostatin receptors, and P2X7 receptors, or systems that are over-active in activated WBCs, such as cholinergic system, deoxyribonucleotide salvage pathway, and glycolysis.

 Activated inflammatory cells have an increased demand for glucose.
 Increased expression of glucose transporters and hexokinase results in increased uptake of [18F]FDG in the tissue crowded by activated macrophages and neutrophils.
 Although increased [18F]FDG uptake is not specific for inflammation, it has been used to study for example rheumatoid arthritis, Lyme arthritis (Pietikäinen et al., 2017), inflammatory bowel disease, sarcoidosis, idiopathic retroperitoneal fibrosis (Vaglio and Maritati, 2016), vasculitis, vascular inflammation in atherosclerosis, renal inflammation and infections (Wan et al., 2018, bone and prostheses infections, diabetic foot (Basu et al, 2012), eosinophilic inflammation in asthma, and muscular inflammation (Yamada et al., 1995; Tatejama et al., 2015; Aro et al., 2017).
 Since [18F]FDG PET can detect both inflammation and cancer, it is optimal for imaging patients with fever of unknown origin (Bleeker-Rovers et al., 2009).